rohinthram/avsd_opamp/README.md

 ![Slew Rate](pre_layout/pre_layout_plots/slew_rate.png)

-A much easier plot to see slew rate could be obtained by chaning the analysis as
+A much easier plot to see slew rate could be obtained by changing the analysis as
 ```
 .tran 0.01u 2u
 ```